 Restoration alternatives for brown pelicans fall into two broad categories: improvement or protection of nesting habitat, and reduction of human-caused mortality during the non-breeding season.
-Preferred projects that benefit brown pelicans are listed in Table 13 below.
+Selected projects that benefit brown pelicans are listed in Table 13 below.

-The Trustees are proposing brown pelican colony protection at Anacapa Island as the primary restoration project for brown pelicans.
-The Trustees are also proposing to reduce or prevent injury to seabirds from recreational fishing as a secondary restoration project for brown pelicans.
-This project will also benefit other seabird species, and is proposed as the primary restoration project for other birds.
-To address injury to western snowy plovers, the Trustees propose to fund management actions at Coal Oil Point Reserve that protect western snowy plovers from human activities and predators during their nesting season.
+The Trustees selected brown pelican colony protection at Anacapa Island as the primary restoration project for brown pelicans.
+The Trustees also selected a project to reduce or prevent injury to seabirds from recreational fishing to restore brown pelicans.
+This project will also benefit other seabird species, and is the restoration project selected for other birds.
+To address injury to western snowy plovers, the Trustees selected a project to fund management actions at Coal Oil Point Reserve that protect western snowy plovers from human activities and predators during their nesting season.
 Each of these projects are described further below.
-Other proposed projects (Table 14) were not chosen as preferred projects due to concerns over feasibility or lower anticipated benefits, but could be implemented if funds allow.
+Other proposed second tier projects (Table 14) were not selected due to concerns over feasibility or lower anticipated benefits, but could be implemented if funds allow.